muratk3n/thirdwave/en/2020/04/turks-culture-national-narrative.md

 c'mon", "don't sell yourself short", forgive urself.
 IT CAN'T BE THAT BAD.

+Obivously one of the founders Kemal took the name Ataturk (Father of all Turks) himself, so he was setting an example.
+But he was always more into this stuff than others in his circle.
+He reportedly told an American journalist who was visiting "you are also a Turk (because everyone was)" which flummoxed the man.
+Kemal went to some odd places with these theories, the last thing he came up was a Sun-Language-Theory that many researchers could not make heads or tails of, after his death the theory was quitely shelved.
+A minister when asked why this was done answered "what good is the Sun-Language-Theory after the Sun has set?".

 <a name='add1'/>

 To top if off, TR identity went through some incarnations that turned